MrPunyapal/laravel-extended-relationships/README.md

 this is how you can have N number of relationships with defining single relationship.

-and single query for all relationship will he fire in database for all the relationships.
+and single query for all relationship will be fire in database for all the relationships.

 ## Testing